 Your Next Steps: Links for Submitting a Proposal

-Download a Word version of the proposal submission form: The on-line RFP system does not allow you to save a copy of your work.
-We recommend you download a copy of the proposal form in Word and then type your proposal in word processing software.
-You can then copy and paste the text into the online system.
+Download a Word version of the proposal submission form: The online RFP system does not allow you to save a copy of your work.
+We recommend you download a copy of the RFP in Word and then type your proposal in word processing software.
+You can then cut and paste the text into the online system.
 This will allow you to save a copy of your work, in addition to using spell check and word counts.

 Submit proposals online: All proposals must be submitted using the online system.

-Descriptions for sessions in the 2014 PDI brochure (PDF): If you are new to PDI, you may want to see which sessions were ultimately accepted and/or created for the 2014 conference.
+Descriptions for sessions in the 2015 PDI brochure (PDF): If you are new to PDI, you may want to see which sessions were ultimately accepted for the 2015 conference.

-Note: You are welcome to submit more than one proposal but must complete one on-line submission before beginning another.
+Note: You are welcome to submit more than one proposal but each proposal requires a separate online submission.

 NALP’s Annual Education Conference

-NALP’s 2016 Annual Education Conference will take place April 13-16, 2016 in Boston.
-If you would like a program of yours to be considered for this conference, you must submit a separate proposal — see the NALP Annual Education Conference Request for Proposals page for more information.
-The RFP process for this conference is March 2 through May 22.
+NALP’s 2017 Annual Education Conference will take place April 19-22 in San Francisco.
+If you would like a program of yours to be considered for this conference, you must submit a separate proposal — more information coming soon.
+The RFP process for this conference is March 1 through May 20.